 3. How long does it take AYP to process my order?

-I make all pendulums and many of the jewelry items "on demand", which means that the item you buy isn't created until you actually place the order for it.
 Orders are filled in the order they come in - first in, first out.
-Typically, it takes about 4 days to complete an order.
+Typically, it takes a couple days to package and ship an order.
 I make every effort to ship within 5 business days of order placement and, in many cases, I'm able to process and ship your order sooner.
 For more information about shipping, please visit the Shipping page.

 4. Does AYP ship outside of the US?

 At this time, we also ship to Canada and Australia (in addition to the USA).
 If you live outside of these countries and want to place an order with us, you can use a mail-forwarding or re-shipping service.
 You can then provide the service's shipping address to us when placing the order (so that they can forward directly to you).

 We offer a 14-day money back guarantee on all products.
 Please see the return policy page for details.

 6. What is a Reiki Blessing?

 All of the pendulums and many of the crystals, rocks and gemstone items here at AYP receive a special Reiki blessing before being shipped to you.
 Reiki is an ancient form of energy healing that has undergone a huge revival in the last 50 years.
 Today, Reiki is a very popular healing modality used throughout the world to bring healing energy to not just people, but also to animals, places and objects.
 Crystals, rocks and gems are like batteries - in that they store both positive and negative energy inside them.
 I imbue, or "bless" them with Reiki energy to reset, balance, and brighten their naturally energetic attributes so that they vibrate at their truest when they come to you.
 In my experience, this makes a pendulum more nimble and responsive from the start.

 7. Where do pendulums get their answers (and how does that work)?

 This is a big topic, so I've got a whole page devoted to this question here.